mcneel/rhino.inside-revit/docs/readme.md

 - The page are written using Markdown (specifically [Kramdown](http://kramdown.gettalong.org/syntax.html)) syntax
 - The contents of the Wiki are stored under `pages/` and are grouped by locale (e.g. `en` for English) and Rhino.Inside.Revit versions e.g. `en/beta/getting-started.md` for **Getting Started** article in **English** for **Beta** release.
 - All static resources, e.g. image or Revit models are stored under `static/`
-- Style sheets are under `css/`.
-Please coordinate any changes with the Authors
+- Front-end assets are under `assets/`.
+Please coordinate any changes with the authors

 # Contributing to the Wiki